 Werner Trance 95 Performance

 Throughout our tests, one paddle consistently stood head and shoulders above the others.
 The Werner Trance 95 Performance ran away with the high score in our testing metrics, and it also ran away with our hearts.
-This paddle is designed carefully, and the details were all well-crafted with ease-of-use in mind.
+This paddle is designed carefully, and the details are all well-crafted with ease-of-use in mind.
 The lightest paddle in our test, with a carbon fiber shaft and blade, this model slices through the water.
-Plus, the highest scoring adjustability system was easy to use and didn't get in the way of paddling.
+Plus, the highest scoring adjustment system is easy to use and doesn't get in the way of paddling.

 Read full review: Werner Trance 95 Performance

 Best Buy for Performance

 Designed for middle-of-the-road paddlers who are looking for good performance and sturdy craftsmanship, the Vibe features a rectangular blade with a scooped profile and dihedral ridge.
 We found that this shape allowed for a gentler catch than other models while at the same time providing stable forward pull.
 Also, the Vibe features our favorite of the many locking mechanisms on the market.
 As a result, the Vibe is one of the highest performing paddles, with an easy-to-use adjustment system, average weight, and one of the best price points in the review.

 The Trance has higher quality materials than the Vibe and is far lighter.
 For that reason, we recommend the Trance if what you want is top level performance.
 Still, the Vibe offers excellent performance for the best value, and we feel it's probably the right choice for most people.

 Read full review: Werner Vibe